Today I’ll show you how to make a super cute DIY cake stand from a thrift store plate and glass ceiling fan light covers.

 This post contains affiliate links.
 See my disclosure here.

-I know we all have some old glassware that we don’t use and don’t know what to do with.
-It sits in the cabinet collecting dust.
-I want to share with you how to upcycle glassware and create something beautiful out of it.
+I know we all have some old glassware that we don’t use and don’t know what to do with or you can pick it up at a thrift store for really cheap.

 I wanted something vibrant and fun.
 So I chose turquoise spray paint for the main color.
 I am in love with it!
 It turned out the exact color I hoped for.